-Jill Stockwell was previously a postdoctoral research associate at Princeton, affiliated with the Prison Teaching Initiative and the University Center for Human Values.
-As a postdoc, Jill managed the NSF-funded STEPs to STEM launch pilot grant, which aims to broaden participation in STEM fields among currently and formerly incarcerated people.
-Jill has taught literature and composition courses with PTI since 2013 and has coordinated humanities and social science programming since 2015.
-She holds a PhD in Comparative Literature from Princeton University and was a Fulbright and Social Science Research Council fellow.
-Her current scholarship uses literary and cultural artifacts to examine the troubled relationship between incarceration and democracy in the Turkish and American contexts.
+Jill Stockwell directs the Princeton University Prison Teaching Initiative, a part of the McGraw Center for Teaching and Learning.
+Jill was previously a postdoctoral research associate at Princeton affiliated with the Prison Teaching Initiative and the University Center for Human Values.
+Jill has taught literature and composition courses with PTI since 2013, and was a PTI University Administrative Fellow in 2016.
+Jill holds a PhD in Comparative Literature from Princeton University and was a Fulbright and Social Science Research Council fellow.

 "My University Administrative Fellowship (UAF) experience allowed me to explore and embrace a career trajectory that aligned with my passion for education equity and social justice.
 Today, I am privileged to host two fantastic UAFs as Director of the Prison Teaching Initiative.
 Each of our fellows makes a significant positive impact on our organization, helping us to continuously improve our programming for incarcerated students around New Jersey.